There is no doubt about it - this is a French chocolate cake recipe fit for a chocolate lover. And it is gluten-free!

 1. Pre-heat the oven to 180C/350F/gas mark 4.
 Prepare a round cake tin by lining it with baking parchment, or if you have them, a round tin liner.
 Start by melting the chocolate.
 Break it up and place it in a bowl over a pot with simmering water.
 The bowl should not touch the water.
 Once the chocolate has melted, remove the bowl and put it to one side.

 2. Whisk the butter and sugar until pale and light.
 Using a metal spoon, add the egg yolks and mix well.
 Add the melted chocolate and mix it in.
-Sift in the flour and mix well.
+Add the ground almonds (plus the grated zest of an orange if using) and mix well.

 3. In a separate bowl, whisk the egg whites until stiff.
 Add half of the egg whites to the rest of ingredients and using quite big movements, carefully mix it in to loosen up the chocolate mixture but without breaking up the stiff egg whites too much.
 Add the rest of the egg whites and carefully fold it in as well.